Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/REAL_TRE_SOURCE_REGISTER.md

 The Sports-linked MSK cohort supports a **Sports-linked BTH pathway membership** contrast.
 It does not by itself establish Active Blackpool programme start, attendance, completion, membership uptake or sustained activity.

-The available MSK dates can provide a source-relative analytical anchor, but the final meaning of `FirstMSKDate` must be confirmed with the source owner before the comparative model is treated as the final real-data analysis.

 ## Values that must be generated from the current TRE data

 The following are analysis results rather than fixed configuration and must be